MattCGao/memberbuy/README.md

 # memberbuy

-This is the sample project for the interview
+This is the sample project for the interview.
-Please check the answer, thank you!

 If you want to run it, please follow these steps:
 1. clone the whole project to your local path.